Trade in Goods

 Under PACER Plus, Australia and New Zealand will assist Pacific island countries to upgrade their sanitary and phytosanitary (SPS) capabilities.
 The upgrades will allow them to convert access opportunities in Australian and New Zealand markets into trade gains.

 The standards and conformance provisions in PACER Plus, in conjunction with targeted capacity building, will provide a basis for goods from Pacific island countries to meet international standards and make the most of opportunities in regional and global markets.
 Modernised customs procedures under PACER Plus will further help facilitate trade by reducing border costs.

 Pacific island countries have committed to liberalise tariffs.
 See the Schedule of tariff commitments by each PACER Plus Party.

-As a development agreement, Pacific island countries' tariff commitments under PACER Plus take into account their unique economic situation as small island developing economies and individual capacities including Least Developed Country (LDC) status, WTO membership and reliance on tariff revenues.
+As a development agreement, Pacific island countries' tariff commitments under PACER Plus take into account their unique economic situations as small island developing economies and reliance on tariff revenues.
+It also recognises individual capacities including Least Developed Country (LDC) status and World Trade Organisation membership.

 |Cook Islands||92.0%||3 years|

 |Kiribati||90.4%||As Kiribati eliminated its ordinary customs duties in 2014, its PACER Plus tariff commitments (bindings at zero) are in place from the commencement of the Agreement.|